-A well pet visit with a local veterinarian is included in the adoption fee.
+A "well pet" visit, with a local veterinarian, is included in the adoption fee.
 We encourage all adopters to use this visit to establish a relationship with one of the participating vets.
-The veterinarian may also recommend some vaccinations not included in the shelter's basic vetting such as lepto and lyme vaccines for dogs and a leukemia vaccine for cats.
+The veterinarian may recommend some vaccinations not included in the shelter's basic vetting such as lepto and lyme vaccines for dogs and a leukemia vaccine for cats.

 Dog Adoptions $125

-This will include spay / neuter / rabies vaccine / distemper parvo vaccine / bordetella vaccine / flea and tick prevention / dewormer / heartworm test if over 6 months old / a wellness visit with a local veterinarian.
+Includes spay or neuter / rabies vaccine / distemper parvo vaccine / Bordetella vaccine / flea and tick prevention / dewormer / heartworm test if over 6 months old / a wellness visit with a local veterinarian.

 Cat Adoptions $65

-• Be sure to take the Adoption Contract and Kennel Card to the vet visit.
-This is considered your proof of adoption and what the veterinarians honor.
+Be sure to take the Adoption Contract and Kennel Card to the well pet visit.
+This paperwork is considered your proof of adoption and what the veterinarians honor.

 • Your adoption fee covers the cost of spay/neutering, which we try to have completed before the animal leaves the shelter for adoption.
-If your pet is not altered before leaving the shelter because it is too young, your adoption contract gives you 90 days in which to have kittens/puppies spayed/neutered.
+If your pet is not altered before leaving the shelter because it is too young, your adoption contract gives you 90 days in which to have kittens/puppies spayed or neutered.